La Une: Visual identity (logo)

 In September 1985, the yellow numeral 1 appeared, and as a result, a new CGI look was created.
-The start-up and closedown video represents an environment made of geometric figures, while the intro of Journal Télévisé shows a 3D view of the district where the Reyers Tower is located.
-The packaging was slightly modified in 1989, to mark the start of commercial advertising on RTBF.
+The start-up and closedown video represented an environment made of geometric figures, while the intro of Journal Télévisé showed a 3D view of the district where the Reyers Tower was located.
+The packaging was slightly modified in 1989 to mark the start of commercial advertising on RTBF.

-5 years later, to the day, the entire look is redone, from its general identity to the promos.
-A blue ring was added to the back of the stylized yellow "1" and the new design is based on a play of Chinese shadows on a blue background to give the channel a little more relief and a more modern style.
-JT's intro is similar to the previous one, without the buildings in 3D and with a more transparent Reyers Tower.
+5 years later, to the day, the entire look was redone, from its general identity to the promos.
+A blue ring was added to the back of the stylized yellow "1" and the new design was based on a shadow play on a blue background to give the channel a little more projection and a more modern style.
+JT's intro was similar to the previous one, without the buildings in 3D and with a more transparent Reyers Tower.

-In September 1992, 4 rectangles are added to the extant logo.
-A new look, created by the OLM agency, is implemented, including the logo and photographs of the various hosts and presenters of the channel.
-JT's new is more simplistic: the components of the logo come alive and a globe is added in the blue circle.
+In September 1992, 4 rectangles were added to the extant logo.
+A new look, created by the OLM agency, was implemented, including the logo and photographs of the various hosts and presenters of the channel.
+JT's new opening was more simplistic: the components of the logo came alive and a globe was added in the blue circle.

-A new intro for JT is used at the beginning of 1994.
-It depicts the Reyers Tower projecting rays of light at the top of the Earth.
+A new intro for JT was used at the beginning of 1994.
+It depicted the Reyers Tower projecting rays of light at the top of the Earth.

-Between 1994 and 1996, several looks follow one another, including one with floating squares.
+Between 1994 and 1996, several on-air designs followed one another, including one with floating squares.